-All unpurchased graves are dug for a minimum of three interments, dependant on soil conditions.
+All unpurchased graves are dug for a minimum of three interments, dependent on soil conditions (maximum depth at Strawberry Lane Cemetery will be for two coffins).

-New unpurchased graves may be on the same sections as the purchased graves for which the Exclusive Right of Burial has been sold.
+New unpurchased graves may be on the same sections as the purchased graves for which the Exclusive Right of Burial has been purchased.

-The Council will provide a small slab and plaque at the head of all new unpurchased graves stating the grave number only.
+The council will provide a small slab and plaque at the head of all new unpurchased graves stating the grave number only.

 Relatives of the deceased have five years in which to purchase the Exclusive Right of Burial.
-After this time the Council may bury another unrelated person in that same grave.
+After this time the council may bury another unrelated person in that same grave.